zemikyafu/zemikyafu/README.md

 ### 👋 Hi, I'm Zemichael Gebrekidan ###
-I'm a Software Developer with 10 years of experience in Software and  ERP system development.
-Proficient in Java, C#, Python, SQL, JavaScript, TypeScript, and cloud platforms like AWS and Azure.
+I'm a Software Developer with proficient in Java, C#, Python, SQL, JavaScript, TypeScript, and cloud platforms like AWS and Azure.

 ## 🚀 About Me